Monte Carlo Quantum Computing: Abstract

 \section{Abstract}

-It is shown that a particular class of so-called strongly frustration-free many-body Hamiltonians can be Monte Carlo simulated efficiently on a classical computing machine, because the ground state of such a Hamiltonian is locally determined in the sense of having a nodal structure that is efficiently computable locally by solving a small subsystem associated with a low-dimensional configuration subspace.
-It is further demonstrated that strongly frustration-free Hamiltonians can be designed to implement universal ground state quantum computation.
+It is shown that a class of separately frustration-free (SFF) Hamiltonians can be Monte Carlo simulated efficiently on a classical computing machine, because such an SFF Hamiltonian corresponds to a Gibbs wavefunction whose nodal structure is efficiently computable by solving a small subsystem associated with a low-dimensional configuration subspace.
+It is further demonstrated that SFF Hamiltonians can be designed to implement universal ground state quantum computation.
 The two results combined have effectively solved the notorious sign problem in Monte Carlo simulations, and proved that all bounded-error quantum polynomial time algorithms admit bounded-error probabilistic polynomial time simulations.